PierfrancescoSoffritti/android-youtube-player/README.md

 Because the native UI is disabled trying to call `YouTubePlayerView.getPlayerUIController()` will throw an exception.

 YouTube added some non-removable buttons to the IFrame Player, as mentioned in [this issue](https://github.com/PierfrancescoSoffritti/android-youtube-player/issues/242).
 Using the web-based UI is the only way to have access to these non-removable buttons.

-#### `initialize(YouTubePlayerListener, boolean, IFramePlayerOptions)`
-By passing an `IFramePlayerOptions` to the initialize method it is possible to set some of the paramenters of the IFrame YouTubePlayer.
-Read more about `IFramePlayerOptions` [here](#iframeplayeroptions).

-All the possible parameters and values are listed [here](https://developers.google.com/youtube/player_parameters#Parameters).
-Not all of them are supported in this library because some don't make sense in this context.
-[Open an issue](https://github.com/PierfrancescoSoffritti/android-youtube-player/issues) if you need a parameter that is not currently supported.

 ### IFramePlayerOptions
 The `IFramePlayerOptions` is an optional paramenter that can be passed to `YouTubePlayerView.initialize(YouTubePlayerListener, boolean, IFramePlayerOptions)`, it can be used to set some of the paramenters of the IFrame YouTubePlayer.